cuiyongbo/hello-world/my_wiki/languages/english_note_book/english_notes_18.rst

 |
 | urn [骨灰盒]
 | Definition: a tall, rounded vase with a base, and often a stem, especially one used for storing the ashes of a cremated person.
+|
+| self-seeking
+| Definition: Taking advantage of opportunities without regard for the consequences for others.
+| Synonyms: self-serving
+| Usage: public accountability is replaced by self-serving propaganda.
+| Usage: He had one devoted friend at least, and he had conquered one soul in the world that was neither rudimentary nor tainted with self-seeking.

 #.
 Undercover angent vs Plainclothes